|

 In the afternoon we bird our way south to Quebrada Honda staying 2 nights at the comfortable Casa Simpson Lodge at Tapichalaca Reserve.

 Day 8.
-Tapichalaca all day
+Tapichalaca to Zamora

 White-capped Tanager Photo by Roger Ahlman